 Then there was the Twitter feed in response to the summit “to every woman who threw up on election night, who sobbed on the bathroom floor, who dry heaved trying to imagine how to tell her kids what had happened, who couldn’t stop physically shaking, who felt the horror of what was to come….”
-The tweet ends with “we knew” three times in capital letters.
+The tweet ends with “WE KNEW” three times in capital letters.
 To which, I have to ask, knew what?
-That Russia is the enemy and Trump a Manchurian candidate writ large?
+That Russia is the enemy and Trump a Manchurian candidate?
 That it is treasonous to seek real peace with a nuclear power?
 That Trump extended sanctions against Russia, increased military support for Ukraine, expelled sixty Russian diplomatic personnel, and called the Russian Nord Stream pipeline to Germany into question apparently have little bearing on the issue.

 Bernie Sanders was a viable candidate.
 Hillary Clinton stole the nomination but bungled the general election out of arrogance and old-fashioned stupidity.
 She covered her tracks with a private server and 33,000 “lost” emails.
 She destroyed the server, but the emails remain.
 Julian Assange has them.
 When he threatened to release them in the summer of 2016, Obama’s security apparatus went into full damage control with John Brennan, former director of the CIA, at center stage.
 The details read like a third-rate spy thriller.